mcclaskey/batch_fslstats/README.md

 ```
 But replace `/usr/local/bin/virtualenvwrapper.sh` with the location to the `virtualenvwrapper.sh` location you looked up above.

-Then type ctrl+X to close the nano text editor (if not using Windows).
-When it ask if you want to save your changes, press Y on the keyboard to say yes.
-When it asks you to confirm the filename, press enter to save the file under its current name.
+Save and close the file.
+If using nano text editor, these are the steps to do so: type `ctrl+X` to close the nano text editor, then enter `Y` when asked if you want to save your changes, then when asked to confirm the filename, press enter to save the file under its current name.

 Close the terminal window.